 No refunds are accepted.

-Our only exception is for faulty items (although our team checks each order very carefully).
+Our only exception is defective items (although our team checks each order with the utmost care).

-If you receive an item that appears to have a defect, please notify us as soon as possible after receipt.
-For breakage due to the carrier, please keep all of the original Items as well as the packaging materials for future inspection by the carrier.
+If you receive an item that appears to be defective, please notify us as soon as possible after receipt.
+For carrier damage, please retain all original items and packaging materials for future inspection by the carrier.

-Items returned to Stay Sharp are at buyer's expense.
+Items returned to Stay Sharp are at the buyer's expense.
 Items must be properly packaged to avoid damage and must be fully insured.
-Also please let us know the tracking number so that we can track the shipment status of the package.
-Funds will not be refunded until we have received the items and are satisfied with their condition.
-The amount refunded will be the amount paid less shipping and handling, online selling fees and any other costs incurred.
+Please also provide us with the tracking number so we can track the shipment status.
+Funds will not be refunded until we receive the items and are satisfied with their condition.
+The refunded amount will be the amount paid less shipping and handling, online sales fees, and any other costs incurred.